elzacontiero/ContieroCellar/README.md

 # Contiero Cellar

-This project implements a REST service in Spring framework to control CRUD operations on a MySQL table containing
+This project implements a REST service to keep records of wines in a cellar.
+It is implemented in Java with Spring framework using MySQL database as a backend.

 ## Why are we doing this?

-This project is part of the requirements for the completion of QA Academy Bootcamp where the fundamentals of software engineering were covered.
+This project is part of the requirement for the completion of QA Academy Bootcamp where the fundamentals of software engineering were covered.

 The objective is to create a Spring Boot REST API, with utilisation of supporting tools, methodologies, and technologies, that encapsulates all fundamental and practical modules covered during training.